 The turducken will need to be cooked slowly to ensure that it cooks thoroughly and to prevent the outside from burning, so follow these instructions to smoke your turducken this year.

-- Allow the turducken to thaw at room temperature for at least 48 – 72 hours.
-Ensure the turducken is completely thawed before cooking
+- Allow the turducken to thaw at in the refrigerator for at least 48 – 72 hours.
+Ensure the turducken is completely thawed before cooking.

 - Preheat your grill to 300 degrees Fahrenheit.
 If your grill does not include a built-in thermometer, purchase one.
 It is important to leave one of the burners off or to place all of the coals on one side of the grill.
 The turducken will need to be place over indirect heat.